3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays.md

 **EXERCISE**: Take 10 minutes, to get these values in your array: the first item in your array, the last item in your array.
 Bonus: Can you print out all of the items in your array?
 Can you come up with a way of getting a random item/index (whole number) between zero and the length of your array?
 HINT: Math.random() and Math.floor()

 ### Array helper methods

 Arrays come with a number of helper methods.
-Here's a list of some popular helpers:
+Here is a list of some popular helpers:

-> Note: You might want to demonstrate a few of these.

 - `a.toString()` - Returns a string with the `toString()` of each element separated by commas.